kushalbakshi/element-event/README.md

 MATLAB is the only officially supported environment.
 SciPy has a lot of support for loading matlab files.
 In the current draft, SciPy is used to import Bpod .mat files as embedded dictionaries.
-Micheal Wulf shared the Bpod files that are currently in `workflow-trial/user_data/Bpod_files` as a diverse set of examples.
+Micheal Wulf shared the Bpod files that are currently available via djarchive as `workflow-trial`, revision 0.0.0b1.
+They were shared as a diverse set of examples.

 Under `element_trial/readers/`, there are two files: `Bpod.py` and `Bpod_fields_notes.py`.
 The former is a draft of an eventual reader that could